-Update: And then there was one.
 The long-standing question about whether or not Amazon will be happy collecting taxes on behalf of 3rd party sellers is officially over.
 It started way back in 2018 with Washington, Oklahoma, Pennsylvania, New Jersey, Minnesota, and Connecticut.
+Missouri was the lone hold out last year.
+Their Online and Marketplace Tax Law goes in effect 1/1/2023.

 That brings the total to 50 states (including DC) that Amazon collects and remits taxes for 3rd party sellers (plus there are 4 states that don’t charge sales tax).
-That leaves only Missouri without signed law that doesn’t start until 2023.
 However, Colorado and Illinois laws have some exceptions to their rules.
 The bulk of the other Marketplaces like Walmart and eBay have also complied with most of the rules, but not as fast as Amazon.
 For Amazon, the logic is easy.

 - They have a physical nexus in all 50 states already (so they pay taxes on items they sell direct)